SKETCH2COLAB

 Abstract

-We present Sketch2Colab , which turns storyboard-style 2D sketches into coherent, object-aware 3D multi-human motion with fine-grained control over agents, joints, timing, and contacts.
-Conventional diffusion-based motion generators have advanced realism; however, achieving precise adherence to rich interaction constraints typically demands extensive training and/or costly posterior guidance, and performance can degrade under strong multi-entity conditioning.
+We present SKETCH2COLAB, a framework that converts storyboard-style 2D sketches into coherent, object-aware 3D multi-human motion with fine-grained control over agents, joints, timing, and contacts.
+Diffusion-based motion generators can produce realistic motion, but multi-entity storyboard control often requires expensive guidance and can degrade under strong conditioning.

 Method Overview